pantheon-systems/documentation/source/_docs/nested-docroot.md

 ---
 title: Serving Sites from the Web Subdirectory
-description: Learn how to create an nested docroot to serve your Pantheon site from.
+description: Learn how to create a nested docroot to serve your Pantheon site from.
 tags: [pantheonyml, workflow]
 categories: []
 contributors: